rauc/rauc/docs/using.rst

 ``--disable-service`` runs as a service on your target that is either controlled by your custom application or by the RAUC command line interface.

-The frontend will always only show the 'high level' error outpt, e.g. when an installation failed:
+The frontend will always only show the 'high level' error output, e.g. when an installation failed:

 .. code-block:: sh